5.4 Settings & Configurations

 const [itemsPerPage] = useConfig('tasks.itemsPerPage');

-Basically, rather than having a hardcoded number in the code, we extract it from config with key 'tasks.itemsPerPage'
+Basically, rather than having a hardcoded number in the code, we extract it from config with key `'tasks.itemsPerPage'`.
+We utilize the `useConfig` hook for this purpose, that is imported from the `@bluebase/core` package.&#x20;

-hook has the same API as the useState
+Note that the `useConfig` hook has the same API as the `useState` hook in the `react` library.

 This should be your final code now: